 On November 1, 2022, the Company amended the ABL Facility to transition from the Eurodollar based benchmark rates to the Secured Overnight Financing Rate ("SOFR").
 The transition from the Eurodollar rate to SOFR did not have a material impact on the Company's results of operations.
-Additionally, as indicated in Note 16, Subsequent Events, of the Notes to the Condensed Unaudited Consolidated Financial Statements, on February 7, 2024, the Company entered into an Amendment No. 2 (the "ABL Facility Amendment") to the 2021 ABL Facility.
-The ABL Facility Amendment revised the definition of Fixed Charges under the 2021 ABL Facility to exclude the Special Cash Dividend from the definition of Fixed Charges.
+Additionally, as indicated in Note 16, Subsequent Events, of the Notes to the Condensed Unaudited Consolidated Financial Statements, on On February 7, 2024, the Company entered into an Amendment No. 2 (the "ABL Facility Amendment") to the 2021 ABL Facility.
+The ABL Facility Amendment revised the definition of Fixed Charges under the 2021 ABL Facility to exclude the Special Cash Dividend special cash dividend, which was declared in the first quarter of fiscal year 2024 and paid in the second quarter of fiscal year 2024, from the definition of Fixed Charges.

-We were in compliance with all financial covenants under the ABL Agreement as of January 31, 2024.
-As of January 31, 2024, the Company's availability under the ABL Facility was \$534.1 million.
+We were in compliance with all financial covenants under the ABL Agreement as of January 31, 2024 April 30, 2024.
+As of January 31, 2024 April 30, 2024, the Company's availability under the ABL Facility was \$534.1 million \$280.3 million.